maksgraczyk/Polassis/README.md

 * [Icon made by Elegant Themes](http://www.flaticon.com/free-icon/mic_10032): under [the CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/)
 * Icons made by Google: under [the CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)
 * Icons made by jxnblk: under [the MIT license](https://opensource.org/licenses/MIT)

-## License
-Polassis is licensed under the GNU General Public License v3.0.
-Please see LICENSE for details.